Excoriate/terraform-registry-aws-events/modules/sqs/sqs-queue/README.md

 # ☁️ SQS queue
 ## Description

-This module creates an event bridge rule, with the following capabilities:
+This module provides the following capabilities:
-* 🚀 **Event bridge rule**: Event bridge rule with the specified name.
+* 🚀 **SQS queue**: SQS queue with the specified name.
-* 🚀 **Event pattern**: Event pattern to filter the events that will trigger the rule.
+* 🚀 **Dead-letter queue**: Dead-letter queue to store messages that can't be delivered.
+It also supports the creation of [FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) and [Standard queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html).
+For more information about these resources, please visit the [AWS documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html), and also the terraform specific documentation [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/sqs_queue).

 ---
 ## Example